 and we use $D_t^L = D_t\setminus\{r\}$ to represent the set of disagreeing leaves.
 When we use the term ``with high probability'' in this section, it means that the probability goes to 1 as $b$ goes to infinity.

-In the maximal one-step coupling of the Glauber dynamics for the star graph, at each step we select a random vertex to recolor in both chains, and then we use the best way to couple the colors of that vertex.
-Therefore, if the coupling selects a leaf $\ell$ to recolor at time $t$, then the probability that $\ell$ will be disagree in $X_t$ and $Y_t$ is at most $1/(k-1)$, and with probability at least $(k-2)/(k-1)$ the leaf will use the same color which is chosen uniformly random from $\C \setminus \{X_t(r),Y_t(r)\}$.
-We also know that if we simply assign a random color from $\C$ to each leaf, with probability at least $\Omega(1/(b^\eps\ln b))$ there is a color in $\C$ which is unused in any leaf.
+If the coupling selects a leaf $\ell$ to recolor at time $t$, then the probability that $\ell$ disagrees in $X_t$ and $Y_t$ is at most $1/(k-1)$, and with probability at least $(k-2)/(k-1)$, the leaf will use the same color that is chosen uniformly at random from $\C\setminus\{X_t(r),Y_t(r)\}$.
+We also know that if we simply assign a random color from $\C$ to each leaf, with probability at least $\Omega(1/(b^\eps\ln b))$, there is a color in $\C$ that is unused in any leaf.
 This last point hints at the success probability in the statement of Lemma \ref{lem:upper-below}.